TuringLang/Libtask.jl/README.md

 consume(t) == 4
 consume(t) == 5

+# `TArray` implements a copy-on-write array.
+This is useful for task copying.
+#  In constrast to standard arrays, which arr only shallow copied during task copying,
-# TArray objects are deep copied.
+#  `TArray` are deep copied after task copying.

 function f_cta()
   t = TArray(Int, 1);